Every year when tax season rolls around, a lot of us ask the same question: How hard is it to do your own taxes?

 If you have the time.
 Income tax preparation takes time and patience.
 If you have both, you can prepare your own return.
-If not, then don’t even bother!
+If not, don’t even bother!
 It’s not just that income tax preparation is fairly complicated by its very nature, but also the fact that you only prepare one return, once every 12 months.
 That’s not enough frequency to become fluid at it.
-You can compensate by spending the necessary time to do the job right, to investigate gray areas, and check your work.
+You can compensate by spending the necessary time to do the job right, to investigate gray areas, and to check your work.

-When it’s Time to Hire an Accountant
+When It’s Time to Hire an Accountant

 When your tax situation is complicated.
 If you have a complicated tax situation, you should hire an accountant and not give it another thought.
 Complicated includes any tax issue you don’t understand.
-But more specifically, it may involve large capital transactions (particularly investment real estate), K-1’s from S-corporations or partnerships, gifts of appreciated assets, net operating losses — and that’s a short list.
+But more specifically, it may involve large capital transactions (particularly investment real estate), K-1s from S-corporations or partnerships, gifts of appreciated assets, net operating losses — and that’s a short list.
 Even worse is going DIY thinking you understand the tax regulations.
 This can invite trouble later on.

 If you have any weird tax situations.
-It may be that you normally have a simple tax situation, and do your own taxes.
+It may be that you normally have a simple tax situation and do your own taxes.
 But if you have a complication arise, it’s time to call in an accountant.
 Such a complication could come from just about any direction — a Roth IRA conversion, an early pension distribution, the sale of a property, or inheriting assets.

 When you’re self-employed.
 If you’re self-employed, you need an accountant to do your taxes.
 No further discussion on the subject is necessary.